realityexpander/Vinder/README.md

 - Allows users to view profile information for each user
 - Once users are matched, allows users to communicate with each other in real time

-- Allows users to reset all users swiped or matched
+- Allows users to reset all swiped or matched other users